andrewhill157/leiden/docs/source/packages.rst

 validation
 ^^^^^^^^^^
-This module contains functions that are used to help with validation of the annotated VCF files produced by a driver script like run_all.py that formats data from LOVD as a VCF and runs specific annotations.
-These functions rely heavily on the presence of specific tags in the INFO field of the VCF.
+This module contains functions that are used to help with validation of annotated variants.

 .. automodule:: leiden.validation
     :members:

-vcf_parsing
+vcf
-^^^^^^^^^^^
+^^^
-This module contains functions for parsing VCF files or providing data structures that provide easier access to information in annotated VCF files.
+This module contains functions for parsing VCF files, providing data structures that provide easier access to information in annotated VCF files, and converting pandas dataframes with HGVS notation variants and associated data to VCF format.

-.. automodule:: leiden.vcf_parsing
+.. automodule:: leiden.vcf
     :members: